TranAnSE/EHC_SimpleLoginLogoutPHP/README.md

 # EHC_SimpleLoginLogoutPHP
-Just A Simple Login And Logout Function using PHP
+Just A Simple Login And Logout Function using PHP (Team 9 - CodeAndPunch)
-Team 9 - CodeAndPunch
 ## Installation

 There are five steps to run this website:

 1. Download the project to the desired directory on your computer
 2. Using XAMPP or WampServer to host it locally or can upload to online hosting.
-3. Create a MySQL database then import data.sql in phpMyAdmin.
+3. Create a MySQL database then import sample_database/data.sql to phpMyAdmin.
-4. Configure database information in database.php.
+4. Configure database information in config/config/database.php.
 5. Enjoy!

 ## Concepts